 The diagram shows which payment methods are the most popular among online shoppers.
 Therefore, don’t neglect user experience and make sure the checkout process includes the preferential choices of your customers.

 Use Follow-Up Emails

-As we mentioned in one of the ways to increase sale section, customer retention is an often neglected aspect of the sales funnel.
+As we mentioned in one of the preceding sections, customer retention is an often neglected aspect of the sales funnel.
 Many companies ignore the upsell stage as they are wrongly satisfied with a single purchase.

 This poses a significant mistake for customer retention.
 To increase sales volume online, your marketing efforts could benefit from an email marketing strategy using a follow-up procedure.